-Prior to Georgetown, Offit spent the last two seasons with Georgetown Prep's boys lacrosse team, where he helped guide the Little Hoyas to a 19-1 record and an IAC Championship in 2014.
+Prior to Georgetown, Offit spent the prior two seasons with Georgetown Prep's boys lacrosse team, where he helped guide the Little Hoyas to a 19-1 record and an IAC Championship in 2014.

-Offit spent ten seasons coaching at The Landon School from 2001 until 2010.
-While there, he developed the faceoff specialists, wing play, and midfield offense for Landon.
+Offit spent 10 seasons coaching at The Landon School from 2001 until 2010.
+While there, he developed the faceoff specialists, wing play and midfield offense.
 During his tenure, the Bears won eight IAC Championships, as well back-to-back National Championships in 2001 and 2002.

 At the collegiate level, Offit spent two seasons Johns Hopkins, his alma mater, from 1999-2000.
 At JHU he worked with the faceoff players and wing play.
 He began his coaching career with UMBC in 1996, focusing on the faceoff X. He helped the Retrievers improve their faceoff win percentage during his three seasons, as they ranked among the top 10 during his last two years, as the team made the playoffs consecutively in 1998 and 1999.
 He was awarded the Martin Schwartz Award in 1999.